ehrpg/qstar/docs/notes.md

 #### Ammunition

 AP Ammunition
-:   Reduces the armour's durability by another point.
+:   Reduces the armor's durability by another point.

 HP Ammunition
-:   Deals double the amount of [Endurance](/character#endurance-ep) damage to a target, provided it's not wearing any armour that provides DR and has durability left.
+:   Deals double the amount of [Endurance](/character#endurance-ep) damage to a target, provided it's not wearing any armor that provides DR and has durability left.